This doc explains required styles and recommended phrasings for pricing-related requirements.

 If you haven't already, please read Overview of pricing model to understand our two different pricing models.
 Understanding that we have two different pricing models is an important first step of understanding our guidelines around pricing-related language.

-These are the primary places in our public docs that pricing- and billing-related impacts are documented:
+These are the primary places in our public docs where pricing- and billing-related impacts are documented:

 - We explain billing impacts in the main pricing and billing-related docs.
 The main docs in this area are: